Uninett/Argus/NOTES.md

 ### Changes
 - The initial event for stateless incidents will now be labeled as "Stateless" instead of "Incident start".
 Stateful incidents are still labeled "Incident start".

-### Steps for upgrading

-This update includes changes to the database model, which means a migration is in order.
-This can be done via the `manage.py` tool with the command `python manage.py migrate`.

-Django has been upgraded from 3.2.11 to 3.2.12

-## [1.3.5] - 2022-01-24